TomorrowsCities/tomorrowscities/tomorrowcities/content/articles/welcome.md

 when clicked.
 * Implementation Capacity Score is added.
 If medium or low is selected, then building-level metrics is increased by 25% and 50%, respectively.
 If high is selected, there is no change in the metrics.

-### New policies
-* Eight new policies are added.
-See their definitions [here](/docs/policies)
-* New info related to flood damage assessment is added [here](/docs/flood)

-### Policy Support
-Two new policies are added to the computing engine.
-More info is [here](/docs/policies)

-### Excel support:
-You can  upload Excel files containing your tabular data such as individual, household, fragility or vulnerability data.
-However, processing excel files is very slower than processing JSON files so I definitely suggest working with JSON files.
-You can convert your Excel files via panda framework.
-The platform also does not try to convert the coordinates even if there is any in the Excel file because there is no way to know which columns represent the coordinates or coordinate reference systems without metadata.
-So Excel spreadsheets should be used to provide non-geo related tabular data.
-So please use them only for data not containing any geo-specific information.

-### Dar Es Salaam Study
-[Sample Dataset](https://drive.google.com/file/d/1BGPZQ2IKJHY9ExOCCHcNNrCTioYZ8D1y/view?usp=sharing) now contains some visioning scenario for Dar Es Salaam case.

-## Features
-General capabilities/features of the web application can be summarized as follows:

-*Hazard Scenarios*

-* Earthquake
-* Flood
-* Debris

-*Exposure Scenarios*

-* Buildings
-* Power networks
-* Transportation
-* Water networks

-*Impact Metrics*

-* Building and infrastructure-level damage states
-* Household and individual-level derived metrics

-*Visualization*

-* GIS Maps
-* Hazard and Exposure data displayers
-* Reactive metric widgets
-* Damage state classifications

-*Data structure*

-* GeoJSON format for geospatial data
-* Vanilla JSON for non-geospatioal tabular data

-*Software*

-* Pure-Python development for both backend and frontend
-* Reactive user interface via Solara
-* geospatial database via postgis
-* Leaflet backend for maps
-* Easy deployment to cloud

 ## Quickstart
 * Download [Sample Dataset](https://drive.google.com/file/d/1BGPZQ2IKJHY9ExOCCHcNNrCTioYZ8D1y/view?usp=sharing) to your local environment and unzip the archieve file.
 * Go to [engine](/engine)